-You must go to the store with enough knowledge about the ordinary sugar that is gluten-free so that you are not affected by the allergy.
+You must go to the store with enough knowledge about ordinary sugar that is gluten-free so that you are not affected by the allergy.
 The following are some of the sugar considered gluten-free.
-The companies indicate the absence of gluten in their sugar and the safety measures they followed to produce the sweeteners without coming into contact with gluten compound.
+The companies indicate the absence of gluten in their sugar and the safety measures they followed to produce the sweeteners without coming into contact with gluten compounds.

 - Sugar in the raw-the main raw materials is sugarcane and beetroots.

 - Wholesome sweeteners that have a high content of ordinary sugar.

 Examples of Alternative Sugars Considered Gluten Free

 - Instead of using sugars, you can substitute them with sweeteners that are considered to be a hundred percent gluten-free.
 They include:

 - Equal-which has almost the same components as pure sugar.